Wharram Percy: Decline

-In 1402 or 1403, the Percy family exchanged their holdings in the area with the Hylton family.
+Somewhere between 1394 and 1402, the Percy family exchanged their holdings in the area with the Hylton family, however, they may never have moved to Wharram Percy, and certainly did not reside there after 1406.
 Following changes in prices and wages during the 15th century, pastoral farming (particularly sheep) was more profitable for landowners than cereal farming.
-Over the century following, the Hylton family devoted more and more land to sheep, as their employment of agricultural labour decreased.
+Over the century following, the Hylton family devoted more and more land to sheep, as their employment of agricultural labour decreased and farmers were possibly evicted without record.
 During the early 16th century, the last residents of Wharram Percy were evicted and their homes were demolished to make room for more sheep pasture.
+In 1573, Sir William Percy sold Wharram Percy to Matthew Hutton, then dean, later archbishop, of York.